 Captain Hay has described in his book the shifts to which he was put in order to retain a foothold in Arbil until the arrival of troops from Mosul.
-They arrived on 14th September 1 to the joy of our supporters, and shopkeeper, the orphan and the widow, in danger of being pushed back into the pit of misery from which they had emerged since the Armistice.

-1 Arbil can be reached from Mosul by cavalry within twenty-four hours, if the road by Kelek is followed.
+They arrived on 14th September 1 to the joy of our supporters, 1 Arbil can be reached from Mosul by cavalry within twenty-four hours, if the road by Kelek is followed.
 General Haldane does nothing to explain the delay which so nearly